jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

-100 The sense of duty is the regard to the general rules of conduct.
+{{< s v="100" >}} The sense of duty is the regard to the general rules of conduct.

 It is a principle of the greatest consequence in human life.
 It is the only principle by which most of mankind can direct their actions.
 Many men behave very decently.

 They perhaps never felt the sentiment on propriety.
 They might have acted merely from a regard to the established rules of behaviour.
 The man who has received great benefits from another person may feel just a small gratitude.

-However, if he has been virtuously educated, he will often have been made to observe: how odious ungrateful actions are, and how amiable grateful actions are
+However, if he has been virtuously educated, he will often have been made to observe:
+- how odious ungrateful actions are, and
+- how amiable grateful actions are

 Though his heart is not warmed with any grateful affection, he will strive to act as if it were.

 He will try to pay all those regards and attentions to his patron with the liveliest gratitude.

 He will visit him regularly.

 He will behave to him respectfully.

 He will only talk of him:
 - with the highest esteem, and
 - of the many obligations which he owes to him.

 He will carefully embrace every opportunity of making a proper return for past services.

-He may do all this too without any: hypocrisy or blamable dissimulation, selfish intention of obtaining new favours, and design of imposing on his benefactor or the public.
+He may do all this too without any:
+- hypocrisy or blamable dissimulation,
+- selfish intention of obtaining new favours, and
+- design of imposing on his benefactor or the public.

 His motives may be no other than:
 - a reverence for the established rule of duty, and